andreabassi78/napari-sim-processor/README.md

 A Napari plugin for the reconstruction of Structured Illumination microscopy (SIM) data with GPU acceleration (with pytorch, if installed).
 Currently supports:
-   - conventional data with improved resolution in 1D (1 angle, 3 phases)
+   - conventional SIM data with improved resolution in 1D (1 angle, 3 phases)
-   - conventional data (3 angles, 3 phases)
+   - conventional SIM data (3 angles, 3 phases)
-   - hexagonal SIM (1 angle, 7 phases).
+   - hexagonal SIM (7 phases).

 The SIM processing widget accepts image stacks organized in 5D (angle,phase,z,y,x).